Low Ceiling Design Solutions: 18 Hacks With A Big Impact

 An open floor plan and connecting rooms is all the rage nowadays.
 Of course, it can open up any space in a house – but especially if you’re dealing with low ceilings.

 So if you have the technical experience (or budget to hire the work out), taking down walls to extend your living space while connecting rooms can be a great low ceiling design solution.

 If you’re not on board with totally opening up your floor design and taking down walls, you could always compromise and just open up your walk through and doorways between rooms.

 For example, let’s say you’re dealing with a 3-foot wide opening between rooms, you could consider opening that pass through up to 5 or 6 feet to connect the rooms, make them feel more open and bigger while still keeping them separate.

 10. Avoid Bulky Shelves & Cabinets

-Using a large cabinet or shelf in a tight space can potentially extenuate any low ceilings.
-So opting for a minimal, open shelved design that’s lower to the ground could be a better option.
+Anyways, using a large cabinet or shelf in a tight space can really extenuate any low ceilings.
+So opting for a minimal, open shelved design that’s lower to the ground could be a much better option.

 You could also consider floor-to-ceiling built-ins, which can add character and minimize the crowded look of a large shelf.

 Either way, not using furniture items that are simply too large for a space will keep things feeling open while adding height.

 This suggestion may or may not be suitable, depending on your home and overall design.